aces/Loris/modules/api/README.md

 The module has 2 intended use cases:
-1. Interactions with LORIS data coming from outside the LORIS core software that must extract or import data from LORIS.
+1. Interactions with LORIS data coming from outside the LORIS core software that extract or import data from LORIS.
 2. Internal LORIS modules which retrieve data from the API.

 ## Scope